-3. OBJECTIVE OF BANKING AND INVESTMENT POLICY
+4. OBJECTIVE OF BANKING AND INVESTMENT POLICY

-- 3.1 The council of the municipality is the trustee of the public revenues, which it collects, and it therefore has an obligation to the community to ensure that the municipality's cash resources are managed effectively and efficiently. - 3.2 The council therefore has a responsibility to invest these public revenues knowledgeably and judiciously, and must be able to account fully to the community in regard to such investments. - 3.3 The investment policy of the municipality is therefore aimed at gaining the optimal return on investments, without incurring undue risks, during those periods when cash revenues are not needed for capital or operational purposes. - 3.3 The effectiveness of the investment policy is dependent on the accuracy of the municipality's cash management programme, which must identify the amounts surplus to the municipality's needs, as well as the time when and period for which such revenues are surplus.
+- 4.1 The council of the municipality is the trustee of the public revenues, which it collects, and it therefore has an obligation to the community to ensure that the municipality's cash resources are managed effectively and efficiently. - 4.2 The council therefore has a responsibility to invest these public revenues knowledgeably and judiciously, and must be able to account fully to the community in regard to such investments. - 4.3 The investment policy of the municipality is therefore aimed at gaining the optimal return on investments, without incurring undue risks, during those periods when cash revenues are not needed for capital or operational purposes. - 4.4 The effectiveness of the investment policy is dependent on the accuracy of the municipality's cash management programme, which must identify the amounts surplus to the municipality's needs, as well as the time when and period for which such revenues are surplus.

-4. EFFECTIVE CASH MANAGEMENT
+5. EFFECTIVE CASH MANAGEMENT

-- 4.1 Adequate and efficient cash management is one of the main functions of the Municipal Manager.
-It is therefore imperative that a cash management plan be established and adhered to at all time. - 4.2 Cash Collection
+5.1 Adequate and efficient cash management is one of the main functions of the Municipal Manager.
+It is therefore imperative that a cash management plan be established and adhered to at all time.
+The Municipal Manager may delegate the management of cash and investment to the Chief Financial Officer.

+5.2 Cash Collection

-- 4.2.1 All monies due to the municipality must be collected as soon as possible, either on or immediately after due date, and banked on a daily basis.
+- 5.2.1 All monies due to the municipality must be collected as soon as possible, either on or immediately after due date, and banked on a daily basis.
 Cash left in the safe can pose a security risk, could necessitate additional insurance coverage and does not earn any interest.
-Special deposits should be arranged for larger amounts to make sure that these are banked on the same day they are received. - 4.2.2 The respective responsibilities of the chief financial officer and other heads of departments in this regard is defined in a code of financial practice approved by the municipal manager and the chief financial officer, and this code of practice is attached as Annexure II to this policy. - 4.2.3 The unqualified support of and commitment to the municipality's credit control policy, both by the council and the municipality's officials, is an integral part of proper cash collections, and by approving the present policy the council pledges itself to such support and commitment.
+Special deposits should be arranged for larger amounts to make sure that these are banked on the same day they are received. - 5.2.2 The respective responsibilities of the chief financial officer and other heads of departments in this regard is defined in a code of financial practice approved by the municipal manager and the chief financial officer, and this code of practice is attached as Annexure II to this policy.

+5.2.3 The unqualified support of and commitment to the municipality's credit control policy, both by the council and the municipality's officials, is an integral part of proper cash collections, and by approving the present policy the council pledges itself to such support and commitment.

-4.3 Payments to Creditors
+5.3 Payments to Creditors